-Many communities around the world have created their own form of community currency or “local dollars,” only to see them fail to find acceptance by businesses.
-This is because they have no actual value, and cannot be readily converted to Legal Tender when the bills mount up.
+Many communities around the world have created their own form of community currency or "local dollars," only to see them fail to find acceptance by businesses.
+This is because they have no actual value, and people lose faith in them.

 Community-based currencies work similarly in the way they bring shoppers into businesses that accept them, but they eliminate the work of redemption when they succeed.
 This is because shoppers are usually willing to accept them in the change they receive, knowing that they can use them again at the same store or others who are participating in the program.
 Community currencies represent money that stays in the local economy, rather than being shipped off to some corporate headquarters to be shared among stockholders who will never spend a dime in the community of origin.

 The effect has been to save some local businesses from shutting their doors altogether and has even been shown to stall the growth of big-box retailers such as Wal-Mart, Target and Best Buy.
 Studies have shown that communities who adopt some form of local currency keep a greater portion of the local spending power circulating in the local economy.
 Obviously, money spent at big box stores is going to leave the area altogether, but the community currency they reject will be found continuing to circulate locally for years.